Technology for Polarization Measurement

 FURTHER READING

-T. C. Oakberg, Application note– Linear and Circular Dichroism, Hinds Instruments, Inc. (1991).
+T. C. Oakberg, Application Note – Linear and Circular Dichroism, Hinds Instruments, Inc. (1991).

 A. F. Drake, "Polarisation modulation-the measurement of linear and circular dichroism," J. Phys.
 E: Sci.
 Instrum.
 19, 170 (1986).